AdyRock/com.soma.connect/README.txt

-com.soma.connect

-This app is for Soma devices via the Soma Connect hub.
+This app is for Soma devices connected via the Soma Connect hub.

 HOW DOES IT WORK
-It connects via the Soma API for the Connect hub.
+It connects to the Connect Hub via the Soma API.
+The hub might require a firmware update.

-Note: If you have a previous version for this app installed, then you need to remove the already added devices and add them again to enable additional or changed functionality.
-You will also have to repair all related flows because of that.
-This only applies to new features for existing devices so should not be a problems yet.

 CURRENTLY SUPPORTED:
 * Soma Shades and Tilt